-Don’t be offended if we ask if you’d like to see a paper dummy.
-We’re not implying anything about your intelligence.
-We’re just offering a preliminary layout made from blank sheets of paper.
+If you’d like we can provide you with a paper dummy.
+A paper dummy is a preliminary layout made from blank sheets of paper.
 The dummy is folded and bound with the correct number of pages and folds to the desired weight, texture and color to provide an accurate representation of the end result.

 Our folders accommodate sheets of up to 26 x 40 inches.

 Binding is the ultimate step.
-Printing Partners offer several binding options, however these options must be weighed early in the design process because it can effect the layout, printing, folding and trimming of the product as well as the overall budget.
+Printing Partners offers several binding options.
+These options must be weighed early in the design process because it can effect the layout, printing, folding and trimming of the product as well as the overall budget.

 Below is a list of some of the binding options we offer.
-For a better understanding of the following binding methods, please refer to our Binding Guide in our Resources Area.
+For a better understanding of the following binding methods, please refer to our Binding Guide in our Knowledge Library.